DaveMBush/davembush.github.io/source/_posts/angular-cross-field-validation.md

 Dealing with Field Validations
 ------------------------------

 One of the problems I ran into was that my fields also had individual validations on them.
 Specifically, the two fields were numbers that I was validating to make sure they were positive and only displayed two decimal places.
 By the time I entered the validation for the FormGroup, that validation had already run.
 I also wanted to clear any pre-existing errors from my form validation.

 It turns out that the way Angular determines if there is an error is if the forms errors object exist.
 If it is null, it is assumed there aren't any errors.

-So, to clear the pre-existing errors, the safest thing to do is to first delete the error I was adding from each field, and then check to see if there are any other errors in the errors object.
+Now, to clear the pre-existing errors, the safest thing to do is to first delete the error I was adding from each field, and then check to see if there are any other errors in the errors object.
 If there aren't any errors, we then call `setError(null)` to clear out the error object.

 ``` typescript
 if(field1.errors&&field1.errors.formGroupValidationFunction) {